Data Protected - Latvia

 The Article 29 Working Party has subsequently issued Guidelines on Data Protection Impact Assessments (WP 248).
 It suggests there are nine criteria to consider to determine whether to conduct a privacy impact assessment, and that an assessment should be made if two or more of those criteria are met.
 This is arguably wider than the criteria set out in the paragraph above.

-In Latvia, the DSI has commented that impact assessments would be required for similar situations where previously controllers had to register data processing under the DPA.
+In Latvia, the DSI has commented that impact assessments would be required for similar situations where previously controllershad to register data processing under the DPA.
 The DSI has issued a list of situations when impact assessments should be carried and how to conduct them.
-The list is based on the Article 29 Working Party Guidelines on Data Protection Impact Assessments.
+The list is based on the Article 29 Working Party Guidelines on Data Protection Impact Assessments and is available on the DSI website.

 Rights of Data Subjects